SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 - Sensor_Value is the raw analog reading from the microcontroller (0 to 1023)

-- V_ref is the reference voltage of the ADC (commonly 5.0V)
+- V_ref is the reference voltage of the ADC (5.0V for the Uno)

 - V is the calculated voltage from the sensor